dmidlo/histdata.com-tools/docs/temporal-orchestration-runtime-runbook.md

   bytes/sec, ETA range, and compare the extrapolated runtime with the configured `data_quality` activity start-to-close budget.
 Use `--quality-preflight-report PATH` to write the publish-safe JSON evidence.
+  The report includes a direct safe/warn/fail/no-targets decision, no-target diagnostics, and the next `histdatacom --quality ...` command for safe or warned scopes.
+Pass the saved report to the full run with `--quality-preflight-evidence PATH`; if it is missing or does not match a large cache-backed `--quality` scope, the CLI warns and continues without prompting.
 - The `provenance` group is optional and offline.
 It checks local quality targets against `.histdatacom/manifest-status.sqlite3` when present; explicit provenance runs without a store record a clean info result instead of failing